-How do I find the right practitioner for me?
+How do I find the right sex therapist for me?

 I am not for everyone.
-My style is candid, compassionate and outside-the-box.
-If I don't feel like I can help you, I will offer referrals to other professionals who could better serve you.
-If you don't feel like I am your person, I will help you find another sex therapy practitioner.
+My style is candid, humorous, compassionate and outside-the-box.
+I work best with clients who like a compassionate yet no-bullshit approach, and who show up coachable.
+If I don't feel like I can help you, I will tell you that.

 What makes sex therapy successful?

 Your commitment to your own personal growth and healing is what makes somatic sex therapy successful.
 You get as much out as you put in.
 It’s important to take time between sessions to think about the work that you’re doing, because it is hard work and it takes courage.
 You'll know it's successful when you feel good about your sexuality, and your sex life is healthy and thriving.